maolro/raldamain/en/rules/ranks/Bloodlines/air bloodline.md

 Increases your DEX by 1.

 <u>Hawk's Eye:</u> You suffer no penalties to your vision from fog and storms.
 You may suffer 2 non-lethal damage to infuse one of your ranged attacks with wind, which will let it ignore penalties from storms and powerful winds.
 If there are no winds or they act in your favor an infused attack will deal +2 base damage.
-A creature with wind magic cannot use Elemental defense to protect itself from an infused attack.
+A creature with air magic cannot use Elemental defense to protect itself from an infused attack.

 <u>Wind step:</u> You can take an additional move action per turn.
 Your jump also speeds increase, letting you jump an additional 10 feet horizontally and 5 feet vertically.